 should will achieve a deep black, lustrous non-stick sheen within a few uses.

 A Large Casserole Dish

 Since they're intended both for cooking and serving tableside, a good casserole dish should be both functional and attractive.
-A good one should be made with high quality glazed ceramic, so not only do they heat foods evenly (and more importantly, store that heat so your food stays hot while you're trying to corral the family to the table), but their smooth glaze is practically non-stick, making them simple to clean up afterward, even with gooey foods like this Spinach and Mushroom Lasagna.
+High quality glazed ceramic dishes heat foods evenly (and more importantly, store that heat so your food stays hot while you're trying to corral the family to the table).
+Plus, their smooth glaze is practically non-stick, making them simple to clean up afterward, even with creamy or gooey foods like this potato gratin.

 You think to yourself, "A pressure cooker?
 That's for like making beans and stews and stock and stuff, right?
 I'm not going to use that every day."
 The reality is, once you get a pressure cooker or a multi-cooker (which pressure-cooks and has other functions), suddenly all of those things become everyday foods.
-Make stocks in half an hour.
-Cook beef to tender braised perfection in under an hour.
-Cook dry beans in 45 minutes.
+Make rich, gelatinous chicken stock in under an hour.
+Cook meat to tender perfection on a weeknight.
+Prepare dry beans in 45 minutes.
 It's a staple of most South American kitchens for these very reasons, and there's no reason why you shouldn't use one in your own kitchen.
 The best electric countertop pressure cooker, according to our testing, was the Breville's Fast Slow Pro, but it is a little pricey, as far as Valentine's Day gifts go.
 But a strong runner up was the Instant Pot, and it deserves the acclaim it's received.
 It's easy to use (even for first-timers), it's affordable, and if you do have any issues, customer service is very responsive.